bsiever/microbit-pxt-clicks/README.md

 clicks.onLongClick(button: Button, body: Action) : void
 ```

+**Long Clicks will repeat while the button is held**.
 Set the actions to do on a long click. *NOTE: Only button A and button B are supported separately.
 Button AB will not work*

 # Acknowledgements